 AIDA PRESSES: Aida was founded in Japan in 1917 and is one of two major mechanical stamping press makers in Japan.
 Aida builds a wide range of presses from gap frame, large straight sides and forge presses.
 Jack Sutherland was the original importer (1960) to North America of Pacific Rim made presses made by Aida.
 Sutherland invested 25 years in growing the Aida brand in North America with good success.
 In the mid 1980’s Sutherland choose to private label its own line of presses under the Sutherland name.
 Sutherland was heavily influenced by Aida and has improved upon some of Aida’s designs.

 SCHULER / BCN / BLISS / YADON PRESSES: Schuler was founded in Germany in 1939 and is Germany’s largest press builder.
 Schuler along with Aida & Komatsu are the three main builders that Sutherland monitors and tracks new innovations and press technology.
-While Schuler is well known for its quality, the company’s products are prohibitively expensive when in a head to head competitive situation with other press builders.
-Schuler acquired the assets of CNB / Clearing-Niagara-Bliss and formed BCN / Bliss-Clearing-Niagara for the parts and service business.
+Schuler is well known for its quality and specializes in larger press projects.
+Mueller Weingarten acquired the assets of CNB / Clearing-Niagara-Bliss and formed BCN Technical Services/Bliss-Clearing-Niagara for the parts and service business in 2006, which was then acquired by Schuler in 2010.
 In 2014 Schuler purchased a Chinese press builder, Yadon with the intent to gain market share in China.

 KOMATSU: Komatsu Press Division was founded in Japan in 1924 and is the second largest press builder in Japan.
 Like Aida, Komatsu focused on quality and innovation and introduced the eccentric drive with plunger guided slide.
 Sutherland has adopted an improved the eccentric drive with double pitman and plunger guided slide in our EHW Series line of two point straight sides.
 We do recognize Komatsu for quality products, but they seem to be most focused on the servo press technology which only fits a small portion of the industry’s needs.